-One of the most common methods to deal with a taste or flavor we dislike is to plug our nose.
+Seventh on this list and the most common method to deal with a taste or flavor we dislike is to plug our nose.
 Why does this work, though?
 The scent sense is one of the most powerful of the five senses, and it connects directly to the taste sense.

 When you eat or drink, the odors travel through the nose and down the back of your throat; during this time the tastes and flavors are enhanced.

 When you plug your nose, you stop the additional flavor enhancements from your senses, and the food or drink has a more bland taste.
 While it doesn't remove the flavor entirely, it can help get it down.